cypher000000/jenkins-tf-ansi-aws/README.md

       - repository: url https://github.com/YOUR_FORK
     - Branch: */main
     - Script path: Jenkinsfile
-2. Build pipeline with parameters REPO_DH and PROJ_DH for dockerhub repo/project.
+2. Build pipeline with parameters REPO_DH and PROJ_DH for dockerhub repo/project
 3. Wait for the build to complete and check the status code of the last stage in the console output
 4. Check the app by url: ip_prod:8080/demo/Hello but you can do it only from the ip address of the server where jenkins was installed and used
-5. Build again and activate TF_DESTROY parameter in jenkins pipeline, wait while terrafrom destroys both EC2 instances, linked security groups and ssh keys, delete S3 bucket and thats it!
+5. Build again and activate TF_DESTROY parameter in jenkins pipeline, wait while terrafrom destroys both EC2 instances, linked security groups and ssh keys, then delete S3 bucket manually and thats it!

 ## Credits for demo artifact app
 @tongueroo for https://github.com/tongueroo/demo-java